josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 The shiny thing remains visible.

-The boring recurring activity looks optional.
+The boring recurring activity can look optional.

 This is why every senior specialist needs somebody authorised to say:

 > **The programme is excellent.
 The equipment is impressive.
-But this boring recurring activity is what turns those assets into a fighting force.**
+But this boring recurring activity is what turns those assets into a functioning force.**

 Like shiny things all you want.